Sarune95/shapeit/README.md

 # Bugs

 having an issue with pictures height and with.
+Fixed problems with navigation sizing between different screen sizes. fixed

 # Validator testing